valensupport/valensupport.github.io/pages/web_services.md

 Authorization: username/password in base64
 ```

-The PWS Application requires data in a minimum of 2 nodes, **insured** and **class**.
+For Workers Compensation, the PWS Application requires data in a minimum of 2 nodes, **insured** and **class**.
 Those are nested inside the **input node**.
 In order to handle multiple classes, the class information is further nested inside the **input_child** node.
-The sequence of field names defined in the input files are not important, providing the field names defined in the columns match Valen’s field names.
 A full example is provided in [Appendix A](#appendixA).
 More information about the fields is provided in the [Data Dictionary](#dataDict).
 The basic layout for Request and Response packets is this:

 ##### Request Requirements
 ```xml